peterdonnelly1/pipeline/README.md

 # CLASSI

-I greatefully acknowledge the following, who developed software that is used by CLASSI:
+The following software is used by CLASSI.
+I gratefuly acknowledge the authors.

 **dpcca**
 The core learning engine of ‘CLASSI’ buids on Gregory Gundersen’s ‘dpcca'.
 An attractive feature of this software is that it permits neural network models to be dynamically selected at run-time